TenyamaGain/TheWired.zone-TOS/README.md

 <h1 align="center"> TheWired.zone </h1>

 <p align="center">
 Welcome to TheWired.zone!
-Our goal is to create a small Anime-based community of which is friendly.
-Due to the fact that I hand-pick people to join this instance, everybody will be over 18, so you must act like it.
+Our goal is to create a small slice-of-life based community where all of which is friendly.
+Due to the fact that I hand-pick people to join this instance, everybody will be over 18, so please act like it.
 </p>

 <p align="center">